vogelino/charlottestuby.com/content/stubyAndFischer.md

   - projectTitle: Brise bise, 2023
     projectDescription: >-
       This project reimagines the traditional Californian blind by adding a new dimension to the space it occupies.
 While the blind divides and obstructs light or air, its patchwork illustration creates the illusion of openness, suggesting a new room or landscape.

       The composition, designed to be hung indoors, draws on references to familiar domestic objects and sentimental scenery, blending functionality with artistic expression.

+      150 X 250 cm

+      In collaboration with Charlotte Stuby

+      Project shown at ADAF, Brussels 2023

       Pictures by Antoine Grenez
     textStartX: 4